-'The main thing is that it's about her, about this woman,' begins Erdem Moralioglu standing on the 'E' insignia tiled threshold of his first London store.
-'We both loved the idea that this was almost like her Mayfair pied-à-terre,' he continues, introducing his long time partner and collaborator, architect Philip Joseph of P. Joseph.
-'There had to be a sense of permanence to it, something that looked like it was always here and that's what really attracted us to this space,' adds the designer of the site that housed C. John, the Queen's rug supplier from 1947.
+'The main thing is that it’s about her, about this woman,’ begins Erdem Moralioglu standing on the ’E’ insignia tiled threshold of his first London store (opens in new tab). ’We both loved the idea that this was almost like her Mayfair pied-à-terre,’ he continues, introducing his long time partner and collaborator, architect Philip Joseph of P. Joseph. ’There had to be a sense of permanence to it, something that looked like it was always here and that’s what really attracted us to this space,’ adds the designer of the site that housed C. John (opens in new tab), the Queen’s rug supplier from 1947.

 Originally a bank, the 1570 sq ft site is a particularly rare find in Mayfair owing to the fact that it’s located on a corner with expansive windows on two sides, which flood its two floors with light.
 Connecting the ground and lower-ground floors is a sliced spiral staircase that’s grounded by a black wax steel banister, inspired by a trip to Oslo’s Vigeland Museum (opens in new tab) and Georgian blacksmithing. ’The original staircase was tiny,’ says Moralioglu of the sweeping curve that’s also referenced in the store’s arched doorways and mirrors. ’It was all about opening up the space; part restorative and part giving it new life.’

-Joseph, who has been designing Erdem's show spaces since they got together in college, worked with a small army of craftspeople on the retail project, from the stairwell's mobile chandelier, designed by Michael Anastassiades, to an ironmonger from Ghent who took care of custom doorknobs.
-The alabaster mannequins came courtesy of a maker in Italy, the ceiling lighting from Beirut's .PSLAB, while the boutique's handsome harlequin patterned Sainte Anne marble floor was shipped in from Belgium.
+Joseph, who has been designing Erdem’s show spaces since they got together in college, worked with a small army of craftspeople on the retail project, from the stairwell’s mobile chandelier, designed by Michael Anastassiades, to an ironmonger from Ghent who took care of custom doorknobs.
+The alabaster mannequins came courtesy of a maker in Italy, the ceiling lighting from Beirut’s .PSLAB (opens in new tab), while the boutique’s handsome harlequin patterned Sainte Anne marble floor was shipped in from Belgium.

 ’There is this Belgian guy, Karl Storms,’ begins Joseph of its backstory, ’and he’s actually just taken over his father’s company who was obsessive about reclaimed building materials and they have this amazing yard near Antwerp.’
 Their Sainte Anne stone came from a quarry that once supplied chimney places for grand 18th and 19th century houses.